• Skip to primary navigation

 https://lastpass.com/generatepassword.php

 If you do not trust these sites, you can instead literally mash the keyboard while tapping the shift key to produce an equally nonsensical mixture of keyboard characters.
+As long as you have a combination of lowercase and uppercase characters with symbols, the password should be good enough.

-Storing Your Passwords
+Storing Your Strong Passwords

 Remembering the passwords is not the objective.
 It is advised that you store passwords with login credentials in a text/word document on a USB drive.
 Hide it and keep it safe.
-Have a backup of this passwords document.
+Have a backup of this passwords document. πŸ—„οΈ

 Alternatively, there are online password services which store credentials in a sort of digital vault.
 You only then have to remember a single master password to unlock access to all your passwords.